Marco Dapper

-Marco Dominic Dapper is an American actor and model, best known for his role as Carmine Basco on The Young and the Restless (2012–2014).
+Marco Dominic Dapper (July 9, 1983) is an American actor and model, best known for his role as Carmine Basco on The Young and the Restless (2012–2014).
 He moved to Los Angeles in 2003, where he has studied acting at Lesly Kahn, Beverly Hills Playhouse, and Baron Brown.

 Early life

 Dapper was born in Hayward, California.

 Career

 In 2006, Dapper made his debut as Troy in the sex comedy film Eating Out 2: Sloppy Seconds.

 From 2012 to 2014, he starred as Carmine Basco on the television soap opera The Young and the Restless.

 In 2015, Dapper appeared as Adam in the horror film The Summoning.

 In 2017, he starred in two films: as Bradley Talverson in Deadly Sanctuary and as Brad DeLuca in Hollywood Dirt.

 In 2021, Dapper played the role of Dylan in the film Shapeless.

+For the past couple of years, as of 2026, Marco has been creating paintings both out of enjoyment, as well as by commission.
+To buy, or commission a painting, one only needs to visit Marco's Instagram account to learn how.